How much does it cost to hire an apprentice?

 Apprenticeships require a proportion of time to be spent on training with a minimum 20% of all their time spent on off-the-job training, so you may wish to find a suitable approved training provider (which can also be done via the government portal).
 Funding is available however for training, although the amount depends on whether your business pays the apprenticeship levy and your apprentice’s circumstances.

 - If you are a levy payer (with an annual wage bill of more than £3m) you can access some or all of this to fund your apprentice.
 The government will add 10% to this.

 - If your business doesn’t pay the levy, you are only required to pay 10% of the cost of training and assessing your apprentice.
 The government will top up the remaining 90%.

 - Extra funding is available if you are employing young people or those who have been in social care, and you could receive a grant of £1,000.

 - Businesses with under 50 staff will also see 100% of training and assessment costs paid if they recruit an apprentice aged 16-18.

 - Further support is available to SMEs who take on those with additional learning needs.

-You are legally obliged to pay your apprentice at least the Apprenticeship Minimum Wage which is £3.50 for apprentices age 16 – 18, rising to £3.70 from April 2018.
-The same applies for apprentices 19 and over and in the first year of their apprenticeship, after that they are entitled to the National Minimum Wage.
+You are legally obliged to pay your apprentice at least the Apprenticeship Minimum Wage which is £3.90 (as of April 2019).
+This is for both apprentices under 19, and those over 19 and in the first year of their apprenticeship, after that they are entitled to the National Minimum Wage.
 The government has a useful calculator to make sure you’re paying the correct amount.

 All apprentices are entitled to the same benefits as employees doing a similar job or at a similar grade, which, in addition to statutory rights like paid holiday and sick pay, may also include: